xieyuheng/lattice-lisp.js/README.md

 # lattice-lisp.js

-A lisp with structural subtype.
+A lisp with structural type system.

 ## Usages